 In Linux, we copy files as we do in any other operating system available today.
 We open up a file manager, select a file to copy, and paste it anywhere we want.
 But what if you want or need to copy files or directories in Linux through the command line or apply some additional filters before copying?
 Well, that’s easy.

 If you need to copy files or directories locally from one directory to another, there is a simple command for that – cp.

 cp source destination_path

-The basic syntax of the command accepts two arguments, the first is the file path or directory and second is the destination path where you want the file or directory copied to.
-In any Linux system, this command will work flawlessly but there may be cases where you should be aware of some important options that cp command provides.
+The basic syntax of the command accepts two arguments, the first is the file path or directory, and the second is the destination path where you want the file or directory copied to.
+In any Linux system, this command will work flawlessly, but there may be cases where you should be aware of some important options that the cp command provides.

-Many a times we need to copy so many files at ones to a location where some of these files may already exist.
-In that scenario, the default behavior of cp command will overwrite all the existing files.
-This could be problematic if the files contain different data inside it.
+We often need to copy so many files at once to a location where some of these files may already exist.
+In that scenario, the default behavior of the cp command will overwrite all the existing files.
+This could be problematic if the files contain different data inside them.

-In that case, we can use –backup option and tell the command how to make backup of each existing file in the destination directory.
+In that case, we can use the –backup option and tell the command how to make a backup of each existing file in the destination directory.

 cp -v --backup myphotos Downloads/allphotos

 The above command will copy all the files from myphotos to allphotos directory inside the Downloads directory.
 If allphotos directory already contains any of the files we transfer from myphotos, it’ll create a backup of that file.
 Another important feature of the cp command is that it can keep track of backup versions.